9 Min Read

 Psoriasis, a condition that causes the body to make new skin cells in days rather than weeks, causes thick, scaly patches that often appear on the knees, elbows, lower back, scalp, nails, and joints.

 Symptoms tend to worsen with age, and psoriasis can be linked to other conditions that affect seniors, including type 2 diabetes, inflammatory bowel disease, and heart disease.
-Though not contagious, psoriasis is one of the more serious of skin diseases.
+Though not contagious, senior psoriasis is one of the more serious of skin diseases.
 It often progresses into a chronic condition, and there’s no known cure.

 Causes of Psoriasis